Villanova-AI/villanova_developers/docs/villanova09/docs/reference/local-tips-and-tricks.md

       entando.org/processing-instruction: force
 ```

-3. Apply the patch to the EntandoApp:
+3. Apply the patch to the VillanovaApp:
 ``` bash
 kubectl patch EntandoApp quickstart --type merge --patch-file entandoapp-redeploy.yaml
 ```

-The EntandoApp phase should change to `started` and the Entando Operator will resume the installation process of the EntandoApp.
+The VillanovaApp phase should change to `started` and the Villanova Operator will resume the installation process of the VillanovaApp.

 ## Shared Servers
 We recommend using Multipass to quickly spin up an Ubuntu VM to host a local Kubernetes cluster for test purposes.
 A local environment is often useful, but most teams utilize a shared Kubernetes cluster.
 This shared cluster is managed by an operations team, and installed either on-premise or with a cloud provider for full integration testing, CI/CD, DevOps, etc.

 ## Network Issues
-A local Entando 7 quickstart installation (e.g. what you get if you follow the [Getting Started](../../docs/getting-started/) guide) may use a set of local domain names to enable access to Entando services.
+A local Villanova quickstart installation (e.g. what you get if you follow the [Getting Started](../../docs/getting-started/) guide) may use a set of local domain names to enable access to Villanova services.
 Your IP address will vary, but may look something like this:
 ```
 quickstart.192.168.99.1.nip.io
 YOUR-APP.192.168.99.1.nip.io
 ```

 The base domain configured via the ingressHostName (e.g. in your entandoapp.yaml) is based on the IP address that is created during the initial VM installation.
 This domain is used to generate ingress routes to map incoming URLs to individual services.
 In production environments, there's generally a dedicated network layer to manage IPs/routing (both on premise and in the cloud), but this is not readily available in most local setups.
-Below are a couple of common issues that can prevent Entando from initializing in a local environment:
+Below are a couple of common issues that can prevent Villanova from initializing in a local environment:

 ### `.nip.io isn't allowed`
  - This could be due to firewall settings or corporate security policies.
 The simplest workaround is to manually edit your /etc/hosts file and map the domain to the IP of your local virtual machine.